frods/interview_sport/README.md

 most of which are outside your control.

 - You got stumped on that one question you hadn't prepared for.
-- You stumbled on something you knew but couldn't describe it clearly.
+- You stumbled on something you knew but couldn't describe clearly.
 - You gave an answer in a way that the interviewer wasn't expecting or didn't understand.
 - The interviewer didn't *click* with you.
 - The position was filled internally.
+- The position was canceled.

 Some of these things can be dealt with by practicing more, but some of it is just a fluke which can be summed up as having a "bad day".